TTecLinc/peilinyang/_pages/about.md

 Hello, I'm Peilin.

-I'm interested in behavioral, macro, experimental methods in economics.
+I'm interested in behavioral, macro, experimental methods and development in economics.